awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-ha-tutorial.md

 ## Create an Elastic Beanstalk Environment<a name="php-hawrds-tutorial-create"></a>

 Use the AWS Management Console to create an Elastic Beanstalk environment\.
-Choose the **PHP 5\.6** platform configuration and accept the default settings and sample code\.
+Choose the **PHP** platform and accept the default settings and sample code\.
 After you configure the environment to connect to the database, you deploy the sample application that you downloaded from GitHub\.

 **To launch an environment \(console\)**